This post may contain affiliate links, which are always marked with *. Please read my disclosure for more information.

 - Preheat the air fryer for the very best results

-- Don't defrost the onion rings, cook them straight from frozen
+- Don't defrost the onion rings, cook straight from frozen

 - Don't overcrowd your air fryer basket - it's fine if the rings overlap slightly, but you shouldn't have multiple layers.
 If you're making a lot, cook them in batches.